Good LORD in heaven above, there’s a lot of NOISE out there!

 Post one simple, powerful, impeccably designed video.

 Instead of blasting out a mass email to your mailing list, to pitch a new service or package …

-Reach out to a handful of holy-fuck-dream-clients, with an under-the-radar, deeply personal invitation.
+Reach out to a handful of dream-clients with an under-the-radar, deeply personal invitation.

 “I created NEW THING XYZ with someone like you, in mind.
 Want in?”